Alex Bregman Player Props: Astros vs. Twins

 Alex Bregman At The Plate

-- Bregman has seven doubles, a triple, six home runs and 28 walks while batting .235.
+- Bregman has seven doubles, a triple, seven home runs and 28 walks while hitting .240.

-- Bregman is batting .381 during his last outings and is riding a five-game hitting streak.
+- Bregman enters this game on a six-game hitting streak.
+In his last games, he's hitting .429 with one homer.

-- Bregman has had an RBI in 19 games this year (35.8%), including six multi-RBI outings (11.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Bregman has had at least one RBI in 37.0% of his games this season (20 of 54), with more than one RBI seven times (13.0%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.